TheComamba/UnKenny/README.md

 ### Actor Configuration

-Open the sheet of the actor that you want to make UnKenny and click on "Modify UnKennyness".
+Open the sheet of the actor that you want to make UnKenny and click on "Modify UnKenniness".

 ![Actor Sheet](https://raw.githubusercontent.com/thecomamba/unkenny/main/img/actor_sheet.png)